-Migrating a Sugar instance from on-site to Sugar's cloud service is a straightforward, two-step process: packaging the instance database and packaging the instance file system.
+Migrating a Sugar instance from on-site to Sugar's cloud service is a straightforward process.
+Simply download the Sugar Instance Packager from Github and run the following command, replacing

-DATABASE_NAME is the name of your Sugar instance's database:
+INSTANCE_NAME with the name of your Sugar Cloud instance (e.g.

 Logging can dramatically affect performance.
 It is imperative that your integrations do not log anything but fatal errors at the fatal log level.
 Sugar's cloud service instances are run at the fatal log level to minimize the logger's impact on performance.
 Please note that the Logger Settings panel in Admin > System Settings is not available for instances hosted on Sugar's cloud service.